valeriacurti21/project_GRaiL/README.md

     * General Lore: Dive into the rich history and world-building that sets the stage for our campaign.
     * Student Profiles: Meet the characters—both the players and some key NPCs—that make up the academy’s student body.
     * Mecha Info Pages: Explore the specs and backstories of the mechas piloted by our characters.
+    * "GRaiL Chatbot" interaction: a chatbot to simulate the AI of the mechas
     * And More: Additional content to bring the world to life!

 ________________________________________________________________________________________________________________